chauff/cse1500-web-transcripts/Lecture-node.md

 :five: Add interactivity between client and server.

-Here is the folder structure (a bit cleaned up for illustration purposes!) of the demo board game application:
+Small web applications (as our board game) are typically structured as shown here :point_down:.
+This structure (slightly revised for illustration purposes) is that of our demo board game project.
+In [Assignment 5](Assignment-5.md) you will learn how to create such a folder structure **automatically**, according to accepted best practices.

 ![folder structure](img/L4-file-structure.png)

-In [Assignment 5](Assignment-5.md) you will learn how to create such a folder structure semi-automatically, according to accepted best practices.

-Step :five:, the interactivity between client and server is the most time-consuming part of application development, as it can be based on different technologies, depending on the application's needs.
+Among the five steps of web application development, step :five:, the interactivity between client and server is the most time-consuming part, as it can be based on different technologies, depending on the application's needs.

 In the course book, the client-server interaction is implemented with **Ajax** - which is sensible in the context of the Todo application developed throughout the course book.
-In the board game project we ask you to implement throughout assignments [4](Assignment-4.md), [5](Assignment-5.md) and [6](Assignment-6.md), the client-server interaction is largely based on **WebSockets** - which is a good choice due to the bidirectional communication needs ofour app.
+In the board game project we ask you to implement throughout assignments [4](Assignment-4.md), [5](Assignment-5.md) and [6](Assignment-6.md), the client-server interaction is largely based on **WebSockets** - which is a good choice due to the bidirectional communication needs of our app.

 Ajax *is* useful for the splash screen of our board game project, in particular when it comes to updating the game statistics (e.g. games played, games aborted, games ongoing).
-The application flow below showcases a possible client-server interaction to do just that:
+The application flow showcases a possible client-server interaction to do just that :point_down:

 ![Splash screen statistics flow](img/L4-splash-statistics.png)